openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-usbManager-sys.md

 Adds the device access permission for the application.
 System applications are granted the device access permission by default, and calling this API will not revoke the permission.

-[usb.requestRight](#usbrequestright) triggers a dialog box to request for user authorization, whereas **addDeviceAccessRight** adds the access permission directly without displaying a dialog box.
+This adds the access permission directly without displaying a dialog box.

 **NOTE**